def-gthill/kenpali/kenpali-semantics.md

 !! missingArgument {"name": "a"}
 ```

+Missing named arguments cause a runtime error.

 ```
 # Missing named argument
 foo = (a, b:) => [a, b];
 foo(42)
 !! missingArgument {"name": "b"}
 ```

+Arguments can be explicitly ignored using `_`, rather than having to be given a name that is never used.

 ```
 # Ignoring an argument